soniclavier/bigdata-notebook/spark/src/main/scala/com/vishnu/spark/streaming/README.md

 # KafkaStreaming

 KafkaStreaming reads data from KafkaTopics and runs word count on that.

+##Direct Streaming
+DirectStream approach periodically queries the kafka topic for new offset and takes in data from previous offset to new offset as an RDD

+##Receiver Based approach
 To run the example,

 1. Start zookeeper.